wighawag/hardhat-preprocessor/README.md

 A typical example (included) is to remove console.log for production ready contracts.

 Note that this plugin, by default, does not touch the filesystem.
-It happens in memory.
+It happens in memory and transform contract on-demand.

+This is done by simply importing the plugin in the hardhat.config.js

+It also include a task that can be invoked to render the transformation on disk instead.

 ## Installation